Saadiee/azure-administrator-portfolio/02-vnet-hubspoke/README.md

 **Why Azure Monitor Agent over the Diagnostics extension?**

-Microsoft deprecated the Azure Diagnostics extension and retired it on March 31, 2026 — the same day this lab was built.
+Microsoft deprecated the Azure Diagnostics extension and retired it on March 31, 2026 (the same day this lab was built).
 Azure Monitor Agent is the current replacement, uses Data Collection Rules for flexible targeting, and does not require a storage account.
 Using the deprecated extension would have meant building on a component with no future support path.

 </details>